 This is a difficult burden to meet.
-A geographic restriction is intended to help the non-custodial parent to have the best opportunity to spend time with and develop his or her relationship with the children.
+A geographic restriction is intended to help the non-custodial parent have the best opportunity to spend time with and develop their relationship with the children.

 To argue that lifting the restriction would not have a tangibly negative effect on the other parent’s relationship is a difficult task.
 Another reason for the restriction being in place is to limit the custodial parent’s ability to pick up and move at a moment’s notice without the consent of the other parent.

-Courts want to allow the non-custodial parent every opportunity in have the same loving and caring relationship with the child that the custodial parent does.
-The geographic restriction keeps the child close enough to the non-custodial parent to allow for the aforementioned relationship to be able to flourish.
+Courts want to allow the non-custodial parent every opportunity to have the same loving and caring relationship with the child that the custodial parent does.
+The geographic restriction keeps the child close enough to the non-custodial parent to allow for the aforementioned relationship to flourish.

-When a party files either a divorce action or a Suit Affecting Parent Child Relationship the Court will restrict the residence of the children to the County in which the lawsuit was filed at least for the duration of the case.
+When a party files either a divorce action or a Suit Affecting Parent-Child Relationship, the Court will restrict the children's residence to the county.
+The lawsuit was filed, at least for the duration of the case.

 Lifting the Geographic Restriction

-By the end of a case the Court will typically ensure that a geographic restriction continues unless the parties come to a prior agreement on the subject or if the restriction is not in the best interest of the child.
+By the end of a case, the Court will typically ensure that a geographic restriction continues unless the parties come to a prior agreement on the subject or if the restriction is not in the child's best interest.

-Once a restriction is put in place it is extremely difficult to get it overturned in a modification.
-A series of analyses must be undertaken by a Court in order to overturn a prior geographic restriction including taking a look at the reasons for or against the move, a comparison of the life of the child overall now and at the proposed new residence and a demonstration of how the proposed new primary residence would not affect the non-custodial parent in an adverse way.
+Once a restriction is put in place, it is challenging to get it overturned in a modification.
+A Court must undertake a series of analyses to overturn a prior geographic restriction, including taking a look at the reasons for or against the move, a comparison of the life of the child overall now and at the proposed new residence, and a demonstration of how the proposed new primary residence would not affect the non-custodial parent adversely.

-Especially if the non-custodial parent lacks the resources to make a move to be closer to the children’s new proposed residence, a Court would most likely deny an attempt to modify the prior order by lifting the geographic restriction.
+Especially if the non-custodial parent lacks the resources to move closer to the children’s new proposed residence, a Court would most likely deny any attempt to modify the prior order by lifting the geographic restriction.

-All in all, a geographic restriction will in most situations do a lot to benefit the non-custodial parent by limiting where the children can move.
-For every parent who is concerned heading into a divorce or child custody case that they will lose a lot of time with their child, the geographic restriction concept should allow them some peace of mind.
+All in all, a geographic restriction will, in most situations, do a lot to benefit the non-custodial parent by limiting where the children can move.
+For every parent concerned about heading into a divorce or child custody case, they will lose a lot of time with their child.
+The geographic restriction concept should allow them some peace of mind.

 With that said, it is for the best if that non-custodial parent takes advantage of their time with the child by being present for every visitation period that is afforded to them.

-If the custodial parent were to attempt to have the geographic restriction lifted they will have to overcome the fact that the other parent takes advantage of their visitation time due in no small part to the proximity between themselves and their child.
-If the non-custodial parent fails to take advantage of the time awarded to them in a divorce or child custody case, then all bets are off and they may lose in a trial to have the geographic restriction overturned.
+If the custodial parent were to attempt to have the geographic restriction lifted, they would have to overcome the fact that the other parent takes advantage of their visitation time due in no small part to the proximity between themselves and their child.
+If the non-custodial parent fails to take advantage of the time awarded to them in a divorce or child custody case, all bets are off, and they may lose in a trial to have the geographic restriction overturned.

 When considering your options heading into a contested child custody case where a geographic restriction or any other subject is at issue, dependable and experienced representation is critical.
-The Houston divorce attorneys with the Law Office of Bryan Fagan, PLLC offer this type of advocacy for clients across southeast Texas.
-If you or someone you know have questions regarding a family law matter please contact our office today for a free of charge consultation.
+The Houston divorce attorneys with the Law Office of Bryan Fagan, PLLC, offer this advocacy type for clients across southeast Texas.
+If you or someone you know have questions regarding family law, please contact our office today for a free charge consultation.